Business resources related to COVID-19

 - SERVPRO of North Central Colorado Springs Info on their COVID-19 services here.

 - United Water Restoration Group Info on their COVID-19 services here.

 Additionally, the El Paso County Environmental Department has the following guidelines:

 Rest assured we are working behind the scenes to expand our educational, networking, and business support programs into virtual platforms.
 We continue to closely monitor the evolving pandemic and its impact on our signature and networking events.
-Under Governor Polis’s new guidelines for Safer At Home status, it clearly states that there be “no gathering over 10 people”.
+Under Governor Polis’s new guidelines, it clearly states that there be “no gathering over 10 people”.
 Until this changes, we will refrain from any and all physical gatherings of members for the purpose of networking or updating our members on our program of work.
 All events are currently being delivered in virtual or hybrid formats.